oks-erm/job_market_insight/README.md

 - Real-Time Data Processing: Flask-SocketIO for handling real-time search requests and emitting job market data to clients.

-- Distributed Task Queue: Employs Celery with Redis as the message broker and result backend for handling asynchronous tasks like scraping job data.
+- Distributed Task Queue: Employs Celery with Redis as the message broker and result backend for handling asynchronous scraping job data.

-- Jupiter Notebooks: for data analysis.
+- Makes sure language barriers are not an issue: Uses Google Translate API.

-- Data Visualization: Offers dynamic data visualizations including top skills, city and country distributions, and job market trends based on user queries.
+- Data Visualization: Offers dynamic data visualizations including

+    * top skills,
+    * most open positions by city
+    * jobs distribution by countries

+_________

+### Features in development:

+- Newsletters covering resent trends.

+- List of links to the job postings displayed on visualizations.

+- More data visualizations.

+- More job boards.

 _____
 ## How to run the application:

-Set environment variables for Redis URL, email configuration, and other necessary settings.
+Set environment variables for Redis URL, email configuration, and other necessary settings, don't forget to install requirements.

+* `pip install -r requirements.txt`

 * Run `python application.py` to start the application server.